CenturyLinkCloud/mdw/readme.md

    - Edit mdw/config/access.yaml to set devUser to yourself.
    - In Eclipse Servers view, right-click and select New > Server
-     **Important**: Select the Apache > Tomcat 8.0 (MDW) runtime and make you have a jdk 1.8 installed and added it to your class path.
+     **Important**: Select the Apache > Tomcat 8.0 (MDW) runtime and make sure you have a jdk 1.8 installed and added it to your class path.
    - Select the mdw-hub module in the Add/Remove wizard page
    - Double-click on the server and set the startup timeout to something large (like 3600s)
    - Under MDW Server Options set the following Java Options (appropriate for your workspace):